A print is an image which has been transferred from one surface to another.

 There are several different methods of printmaking.
 Amongst the most common are the following :

-These are prints where the image is cut into a surface or plate (from the italian intagliare, to cut into).
+These are prints where the image is cut into a surface or plate (from the italian intagliare), to cut into).
 When the plate is inked, the incised lines hold the ink and the image is transferred to a second surface, usually paper.
 The inked lines on the finished surface are often slightly raised and there is generally a visible line around the image where the plate has been pressed into the paper, called the platemark.
-Examples of intaglio printmaking are:
+Different types of intaglio printmaking include engraving, etching and drypoint.

 The image is engraved directly onto a metal plate, usually made of copper, with a sharp tool called a burin.